m1nhengChen/SOPI/README.md

 - python 3.7 (recommended)

 ### Getting Started
 - Install torch, torchvision from https://pytorch.org/.
-It has been tested with torch 1.13.0 and torchvision 0.8.1.
+It has been tested with torch 1.7.0.
 - Check requirements.txt for dependencies.
 You can use pip install:
 ```bash
 pip install -r requirements.txt